burlykins/Disable-Windows-10-Telemetry/# How To Disable Telemetry in Windows 10.md

 >![Click on the Portable version of Rufus](https://github.com/burlykins/Disable-Windows-10-Telemetry/blob/master/Images/rufus.PNG)

 Next launch the Portable Rufus program.
-After the program loads, insert a flash drive of at least 4gb (*make sure the device has no important information on it, since it will be formated and the data on it will be unrecoverable*).
-Next Click on the top option field labeled **"Device"** and select the flash drive you intend to use
+After the program loads, insert a flash drive of at least 4GB (*make sure the device has no important information on it, all data will be formated and the everything on it will be unrecoverable*).
+Next Click on the top option field labeled **"Device"** and select the flash drive you intend to use.

 >![Select the flash drive you intend to use](https://github.com/burlykins/Disable-Windows-10-Telemetry/blob/master/Images/rufusflashdrive.png)